agorring/personal-website/README.md

 # Personal Website

-This is a perosnal project built using React + Tailwind CSS and deployed with AWS Amplify.
+This is a personal project built for practice/exploration/exhibition.

+Using React, Tailwind CSS, ShadCN UI components.
+Deployed with AWS Amplify.
+Link will be provided soon.